WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Foothills, montane.
 Shrublands, woodlands, openings.
 Spring, summer.

-Short, black hairs are sparse on the calyx, the banner petal curves upward and then forward, the wing petals are slightly shorter than the banner, and the keel (barely visible in the far left flower) is shorter than the wings.
+Short, black hairs are sparse on the calyx, the banner stands quite upright, the wing petals are slightly shorter than the banner, and the keel is shorter than the wings.

 Astragalus scopulorum